 Building Trust

 Online buyers are skeptical - especially with unknown shops.
-Trust signals can noticeably increase conversion rate:
+Trust signals can noticeably increase conversion rate.
+Key measures:

 - Trust badges (Trusted Shops, TÜV, eKomi)